Household & Other Baby / Toddler Product Recommendations

 If You Care for kitchen and household cleaning products

-UppaBaby for stroller & car seat.
-The only one-of-its-kind made from wool, not foam, so as to eliminate the need for any added fire-retardant chemicals.
-Be sure to buy the models made exclusively from wool and cotton without flame retardants.
+UPPAbaby for the Henry MESA car seat.
+The only one of its kind made from wool, not foam, so as to eliminate the need for any added fire-retardant chemicals.
+Be sure to buy the model made exclusively from wool and cotton without flame retardants.

 - Be aware that cleaning products can contain unlisted toxic chemicals.
 Make your own cleaners using cheap and effective ingredients like baking soda or vinegar.
 Or buy simple ingredient products and reserve the strong chemicals and bleach for only when absolutely required.